Frequently Asked Questions

 What Is Botox and How Is It Different to Dermal Fillers?

-Botulinum toxin (which is found under different trade names such as Botox, Azzalure, Bocouture), when injected into specific muscles, temporarily blocks nerve signals to that muscle and reduces movement.
+Botulinum toxin (which is found under different trade names such as Botox, Azzalure, Bocouture and anti-wrinkle treatment), when injected into specific muscles, temporarily blocks nerve signals to that muscle and reduces movement.
 Today Botox has many uses both medical and anti-ageing, including the treatment of muscle spasms, and excessive sweating, and in facial muscles, to reduce the appearance & onset of lines and wrinkles.
 Botulinum toxin is a Prescription Only Medication and for your own safety, should only be administered by a suitably qualified medical professional.
 Dermal fillers, on the other hand, are made of hyaluronic acid, a naturally occurring substance in healthy skin which binds to water and creates volume.
 As we age, the production of hyaluronic acid slows down and volume becomes reduced.
 Although very different from each other, botulinum toxin and dermal fillers are sometimes used together to restore a youthful appearance to the skin.

 Why Do We Develop Lines and Wrinkles?